contextswitcher/contextswitcher/README.md

 * Light Table as new IDE concept: <http://www.chris-granger.com/2012/04/12/light-table-a-new-ide-concept/>
 * [ZenHub's Workspaces](https://help.zenhub.com/support/solutions/articles/43000495219).
 This concept is bound to GitHub.
+* Firefox supportorts [profiles](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Multiple_profiles) where seperate Firefox configurations could be done (e.g., family or work).
+  However, it requires much effort to create a Firefox profile for each context

 ### Special Features

 * IntelliJ 2017.3 restores the current editors when changing branches in git.
   See <https://blog.jetbrains.com/idea/2017/10/intellij-idea-2017-3-vcs-enhancements-and-more/>.

   > IntelliJ IDEA saves your context (a set of opened files, the current run configuration, and breakpoints) provided that the Restore workspace on branch switching option is enabled in the Settings/Preferences dialog Ctrl+Alt+S under Version Control | Confirmation.
 When you switch to a branch, IntelliJ IDEA automatically restores your context associated with that branch.

 * The [Bento Browser](https://bentobrowser.com/) by the [Carnegie Mellon Human Computer Interaction Institute](https://hcii.cmu.edu/) groups browser tabs into projects.
 * [Marketer Browser](https://www.marketerbrowser.com/) supports multiple accounts for the same web page